 Now I don’t think that in our day and time we need to physically prop up our leaders when they are weak, but then again…

 It isn’t just priesthood leaders that need our sustaining.
 There are parents, brothers, sisters, children, teachers, employers, employees and yes, even our elected representatives and other politicians.
-Sustaining is simply an appendage to one of the two great commandments; to love our neighbor as our self.
-To often we can be blinded by the position one holds and forget that they are a vulnerable, tortured soul like ourselves that need love and support to fulfill the duties of their position.
+Sustaining is simply an appendage to one of the two great commandments; to love our neighbor as ourself.
+Too often we can be blinded by the position one holds and forget that they are a vulnerable, tortured soul like ourselves that need love and support to fulfill the duties of their office.

-God expects us to work with who we have as long as who we have is willing.
-It is with our sustaining support, that we all win together.
+God expects us to work with who we have as long as who we have is willing and worthy.